Yulia

 Yulia is a female given name, the equivalent of the Latin Julia.
 It can be spelled Yulia, Yulya, Julia, Julja, Julija, Yuliia, Yuliya, Juliya or İulia.
 An alternative spelling is Ioulia/Gioulia (Greek) or Iuliia.
 Prononciations can differ, depending on where you are from.
-The name can be found in many countries, especially in ones with Christian majorities. (example: Italy, Germany, Greece, Spain, Ukraine, Bulgaria, Belarus, Russia etc) The name is of a Christian origin as well - Saint Julia of Corsica.
+The name can be found in many countries, especially in ones with Christian majorities. (example: Italy, Germany, Greece, Spain, Ukraine, Bulgaria, Belarus, Russia etc.).

 A few notable people from some of the countries in which the name exist are shown below.